GDKsoftware/win32diskimager/README.txt

 =============
 New Features:
 =============
-Added a Copy button to copy the MD5Sum to the clipboard.

-Added an environment variable "DiskImagesDir" check to use as a default directory.
-This bypasses the search for the "Downloads" directory (which has been greatly improved over v0.7).

-Added drag and drop.
-You can now "drag" a file from Windows Explorer and "drop" it into the filename text window.
+Added a custom file dialog box to solve the issues between opening a non-existant file and saving a read-only file.

+Fixed bug LP:1118217 - can not select SD card to write image to on select computers.
+Fixed bug LP:1191156 File-Open dialog does not accept non-existing img files as target.

 =============
 Known Issues:
 =============

-One outstanding bug affects users with built-in Ricoh based 4in1 SD card readers on Windows XP and Vista.
-This is actively being debugged and will be targeted for the next release.
-Workarounds include upgrading to Windows 7 or using a USB SD card reader.
+*  Lack of reformat capabilities.
+*  Lack of file compression support

-Other issues is lack of reformat capabilities, lack of file compression support, and an installer.
+*  Lack of an installer.

 These are being looked into for future releases.

 ======
 Legal: